RamblingMadMan/gpwe/docs/docs/plugins.md

 ## Embedding resources in a plugin

-Resources can be embedded in the final binary (shared library) of a plugin using `plugin_add_resources`.
+Resources can be embedded in the final binary of a plugin using `plugin_add_resources`.

 Once a file with the relative path `<file>` is added to a plugin it is made available through the header `<file>.hpp`.